trych/alpine-highlight/README.md

 This approach allows you to create multiple distinct highlight styles on the same page for different types of content or importance levels.

-### Browser Compatibility Considerations

-The plugin uses the CSS Highlight API when available (supported in Chrome, Edge, and Safari as of March 2025, with Firefox being the notable exception).
-With this API, multiple highlight sets can be displayed simultaneously on the same content.
-Each set applies its styling independently, allowing for overlapping highlights with combined visual effects.

-However, when using the fallback implementation (for browsers without CSS Highlight API support), there are some limitations:

-* **Single Active Set Per Text Node**: In the fallback mode, only one highlight set can be shown at a time for any given text node.
-When a new highlight set is added to text that already has highlights, the previous highlights will be removed.
-* **Multiple Ranges Support**: Each highlight set can still include multiple ranges within the same text.
-* **Multiple Elements Support**: Different elements can each have their own highlight sets, even with the fallback implementation.

-For the most consistent experience across browsers, consider these best practices until the CSS Highlight API is fully adopted across all major browsers:

-1. Design your application to work with the fallback's single-set-per-node limitation
-2. Use separate elements for content that needs different highlight sets

 ## `$matches` Magic Helper

 The `$matches` magic helper allows you to access information about the highlighted matches.
 It provides count and position data for highlighted content within the current Alpine data context.